Sierra School of Alhambra empowers students to serve their community

 “Our goal for every student here on campus is to make them as independent as possible,” Helguera added.

-The staff consists of special education teachers, counselors and a speech and occupational therapist.
+The staff consists of special education teachers, counselors, and a speech and occupational therapist.
 Programs are split to serve the needs of each student, ranging from a general education curriculum to programs that cater to youngsters with autism.

-Students on the autism spectrum are diverse in their experiences, backgrounds and abilities, so the Sierra School provides programs that engage outside of the classroom.
+Students on the autism spectrum are diverse in their experiences, backgrounds, and abilities, so the Sierra School provides programs that engage outside of the classroom.

 No matter the level of learning that a student is experiencing, three days of the week all the classes engage together in an outdoor curriculum.

 “It’s really important, I think, to teach kids that differences are OK,” Helguera said.
-“It’s really good for our students that are on Gen Ed curriculum to learn about other kids and know they’re programmed so that they understand that these are differences everybody has, and that they’re always going to come across people that different than them.”
+“It’s really good for our students that are on Gen Ed curriculum to learn about other kids and know they’re programmed so that they understand that these are differences everybody has, and that they’re always going to come across people that are different than them.”